alexanderbean/E2E-Data-Engineering-in-Azure/README.md

 - Azure Data Factory (ADF): I engineered the pipelines to extract the data from the on-prem database and to execute the Databricks notebooks, as well as created linked services to support the flow of data through the pipeline.
 - Azure Databricks: I made three notebooks to house pySpark scripts to mount the storage containers from the data lake and transformed data from the Bronze to Silver layer and Silver to Gold layer.
 - Azure Synapse Analytics: I utilized a stored procedure to load the Gold layer data from the data lake to a Serverless SQL Database instance.
-- Azure Entra ID: I created and assigned permissions to a security group to abide by data governance best practices and ensure data can only be accessed by those within the group.
+- Azure Entra ID (formerly known as Azure Active Directory): I created and assigned permissions to a security group to abide by data governance best practices and ensure data can only be accessed by those within the group.

 Power BI: